zd3nik/SubSim/README.md

 This is a multi-player submarine battle simulator that supports 2 or more players per game.

 Each player has one or more submarines that begin at a position of their choice on the game map.
 The game map consists of multiple squares arranged in a grid of rows and columns.
 All squares of the game map begin empty or containing a permanent obstacle.
 During the game empty squares may become occupied by one or more mobile objects - such as submarines.
-But squares containing permanent obstacles cannot become occupied by mobile objects.
+But squares containing obstacles cannot become occupied by mobile objects.

 Game Objective
 --------------